 - Describe the social determinants of health and how they contribute to health disparities and inequities.

-- Describe the Healthy People 2020 approaches to address health inequity.
+- Describe the Healthy People initiatives that address health inequity.

-- Illustrate the role of the public health workforce in addressing health inequity.
+- Explain the role of the public health workforce in addressing health inequity.

-- Describe evidenced-based approaches to addressing health equity
+- Describe evidence-based approaches to promote health equity.

 Continuing Education Credits